valory-xyz/open-autonomy/packages/valory/skills/abstract_abci/README.md

 # Abstract abci

-## Description:
+## Description

-This module contains an example of ABCI skill for an AEA.
+This module contains an abstract ABCI skill template for an AEA.

 ## Behaviours